developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 The guide to follow for the rest of this post is intuitive and easy to follow.
-If you've read any of the authentication RFCs, or worked with authentication systems before in anyway, you have a good understanding of what's about to come;
+If you've read any of the authentication RFCs, or worked with authentication systems before in anyway, you have a good understanding of what's about to come:
 _what is and what isn't authentication_ that is.

 I will mention the highlighting factors when it comes to theories, but this